With Potatoes and Broccoli

 - Place chopped onion, garlic and celery in an even layer in the slow cooker and pour in the stock or broth.
 Combine the sugar, chili powder, salt, ground pepper and parsley in a small bowl.
 Pat the pork dry with paper towels, then rubs the spice mixture all over the pork and place the meat on top of the onions, garlic, and celery.
 Cover and cook until the pork is fork-tender, about 7 hours on high or about 9-10 hours on low.

-- Turn off the slow cooker and remove the pork to a large cutting board.
+Turn off the slow cooker and remove the pork to a large cutting board.
 Set a fine colander/strainer over a medium bowl (not plastic).
 Carefully pour the liquid mixture from the slow cooker through the strainer and return the solids to the slow cooker.
 Use a spoon to skim and discard the fat from the surface of the strained cooking liquid.
-Set the strained liquid aside - explanation at number 6.
+Set the strained liquid aside.